Skip to content

 RECOMMENDED TOUR: Introduction to Surfing Lesson in Newquay – from £35pp

-One of the most visited places in the south of England is Stonehenge in Wiltshire.
+Stonehenge in Wiltshire is one of the most famous (and photographed) places in England.
 This ancient stone circle remains one of the country’s greatest mysteries.
 Although we know when – and even how – it was built, some 5,000 years ago, we still don’t really know why!
 That mystery only adds to the appeal, so it’s no surprise that this is such a popular attraction in southern England.

 The nearest town is Salisbury, which is also well worth a visit.
 This medieval city boasts a 13th-century cathedral and a charming, historic high street.
-There are plenty of boutique shops to explore, as well as independent eateries and bars.
+There are plenty of boutique shops, independent eateries, and bars to explore.
 So this is the perfect base if you want to explore Stonehenge and the rest of Wiltshire.

 RECOMMENDED TOUR: Stonehenge Half-Day Tour from London with Audio Guide